-Casey Stoner began racing when he was four years old and has since won 41 dirt and long track championships and 70 state titles.
+Casey Stoner was born in Southport QLD and began racing when he was four years old and has since won 41 dirt and long track championships and 70 state titles.
 Casey and his family went to Spain and the United Kingdom when he was 14, and the Australian earned his stripes in the Spanish and British Superbike classifications.

 A Big Move

 Stoner debuted in the 250cc class when he was 16 years old.
 This was unusual because most of the young riders started in the 125cc class.
 The young Australian struggled and spent most of the season recovering from injuries.
 Casey used QLD Travel to move overseas and advance his career.

 Stoner took a step back to move forward, opting for the 125cc class, MotoGP’s traditional development series.
 He won his first race on an Aprilia and scored three second-place finishes.

 Stoner returned to the 250cc class, teaming up with Aprilia and Luccio Cecchinello again.
 He finished second to future MotoGP foe Dani Pedrosa, almost claiming the world title.

 Stoner began his MotoGP career with Honda but found adjusting to the larger bikes.
 His speed was impressive, but he struggled to finish races.

 With Stoner landing a ride with Ducati for the 2007 season, not much was expected.
 However, he began the season with a victory in Qatar, which drew the entire world’s attention.
 The Australian would win the world championship with ten victories, including three of the first four.

 Health concerns, as well as an increasingly unreliable bike, soured his relationship with Ducati.
 As a result, he joined the Repsol Honda Team in 2011 and won his first race on his brand new bike.